 R. Rox Anderson

-Physician Rox Anderson developed laser-based treatments and procedures now commonly used in medical care to remove birthmarks, scars and other skin lesions.
+Physician Rox Anderson, currently the Lancer Endowed Chair in Dermatology at Massachusetts General Hospital, developed laser-based treatments and procedures now commonly used in medical care to remove birthmarks, scars and other skin lesions.
 Anderson’s groundbreaking laser technology advanced laser-based solutions for other concerns, including permanent hair removal, acne treatment and tattoo removal.